pendusky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays a confused smiley no 10 Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+The word comes from the French acrostiche from post-classical Latin acrostichis).
+As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval